CiscoDevNet/terraform-provider-fmc/docs/resources/chassis_logical_device.md

 ### Required

-- `access_policy_id` (String) Id of the Access Control Policy to be assigned to the logical device.
+- `access_policy_id` (String) Id of the Access Control Policy (ACP) to be assigned to the device.
 This is used only as bootstrap configuration.
-- `assigned_interfaces` (Attributes Set) Interface assignment for the logical device. (see [below for nested schema](#nestedatt--assigned_interfaces))
+- `assigned_interfaces` (Attributes Set) Interface assignment for the device. (see [below for nested schema](#nestedatt--assigned_interfaces))
 - `chassis_id` (String) Id of the parent chassis.
-- `device_password` (String, Sensitive) Admin password for the logical device.
+- `device_password` (String, Sensitive) Admin password for the device.
-- `firewall_mode` (String) Firewall mode of the logical device.
+- `firewall_mode` (String) Firewall mode of the device.
   - Choices: `ROUTED`, `TRANSPARENT`
-- `ftd_version` (String) Version of the logical device, that should be deployed.
+- `ftd_version` (String) Version of the device, that should be deployed.
 Image should be pre-deployed to the chassis.
 - `name` (String) Name of the logical device.
+This is also a name of the device that will be deployed on the chassis.
 - `resource_profile_id` (String) Id of the resource profile.
-Changing resource profile will trigger instance restart on deployment.
+Changing resource profile will trigger instance restart on deployment, however changing this value will not trigger automatic deployment.
 - `resource_profile_name` (String) Name of the resource profile.
-Changing resource profile will trigger instance restart on deployment.
+Changing resource profile will trigger instance restart on deployment, however changing this value will not trigger automatic deployment.

 ### Optional

-- `admin_state` (String) Admin state of the logical device.
+- `admin_state` (String) Admin state of the device.
   - Choices: `ENABLED`, `DISABLED`
   - Default value: `ENABLED`
 - `device_group_id` (String) Id of the device group.
-- `dns_servers` (String) DNS servers for the logical device.
+- `dns_servers` (String) DNS servers for the device.
 Up to three, comma-separated DNS servers can be specified.
 - `domain` (String) Name of the FMC domain
-- `fqdn` (String) Fully qualified domain name (FQDN) of the logical device.
+- `fqdn` (String) Fully qualified domain name (FQDN) of the device.
-- `ipv4_address` (String) Management IPv4 address of the logical device.
+- `ipv4_address` (String) Management IPv4 address of the device.
 - `ipv4_gateway` (String) Gateway for Management IPv4 address.
 - `ipv4_netmask` (String) Netmask of Management IPv4 address.
-- `ipv6_address` (String) Management IPv6 address of the logical device.
+- `ipv6_address` (String) Management IPv6 address of the device.
 - `ipv6_gateway` (String) Gateway for Management IPv6 address.
-- `ipv6_prefix_length` (Number) Prefix length of Management IPv6 address.
+- `ipv6_prefix` (Number) Prefix length of Management IPv6 address.
-- `license_capabilities` (Set of String) Array of strings representing the license capabilities on the managed device.
+- `license_capabilities` (Set of String) License capabilities to be assigned to the device.
 This is used only as bootstrap configuration.
   - Choices: `MALWARE`, `URLFilter`, `CARRIER`, `PROTECT`
-- `permit_expert_mode` (String) Permit expert mode for the logical device.
+- `permit_expert_mode` (String) Permit expert mode for the device.
   - Choices: `yes`, `no`
 - `platform_settings_id` (String) Id of the platform settings.
-- `search_domain` (String) Search domain for the logical device.
+- `search_domain` (String) Search domain for the device.

 ### Read-Only